jon-heard/obsidian-inline-scripts/README.md

 ## TUTORIAL: Create a new shortcut-file

 ### NOTE: If you make a shortcut-file you think others would like, it'd be real nice if you could share it [here](https://github.com/jon-heard/obsidian-text-expander-js/discussions)!
-If it is polished and generally useful, then I'll even add it to the [main list of shortcut-files](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
+If it is polished and generally useful, then I'll even add it to the [library of shortcut-files](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFileLibrary).

 This HOW-TO assumes that you have read and understood [HOW-TO: Create a new shortcut](#how-to-create-a-new-shortcut), and are at least aware that [HOW-TO: Add an existing shortcut-file to a vault](#how-to-add-an-existing-shortcut-file-to-a-vault) shows how to setup an existing shortcut-file.